← Back to research

 CompetitorDifferentiation

-Codex CLICodex requires ChatGPT Plus; Gemini CLI is free
+Codex CLICodex requires ChatGPT plans; Gemini CLI was free (until June 18, 2026)

 OpenCodeOpenCode is model-agnostic; Gemini CLI is Google-only but simpler

-CursorCursor is full IDE; Gemini CLI is terminal-only
+CursorCursor is full IDE; Gemini CLI is terminal-first

 When to Choose Gemini CLI Over Alternatives

-• Choose Gemini CLI when: You want free access, 1M context, or Google Search grounding
+• Choose Gemini CLI when: You hold a Code Assist Standard/Enterprise license, or need 1M context and Google Search grounding before the individual sunset

-• Choose Claude Code when: You prefer Anthropic models or need IDE integration
+• Choose Claude Code when: You prefer Anthropic models or want a stable individual subscription path

-• Choose Codex when: You want the OpenAI Mac app experience
+• Choose Codex when: You want the OpenAI ecosystem experience

 • Choose OpenCode when: You need model flexibility across providers